weewx/weewx/docs_src/custom/image-generator.md

 aggregate type of averaging over 3 hours.
 Finally, by setting option `show_daynight` to `false`, we are requesting that day-night, shaded bands not be shown.
+The option `time_offset` allows to shift the right border of the x-axis, thus making room for e.g. forecast data from the "future".

 ## Image files